By Samantha Werkheiser

 When used as a defensive weapon, the AR-15 is an excellent choice.
 I’m even sure that the majority of people who purchase this weapon only have intentions of using it for hunting or protection.

-If these are the intentions of people purchasing the gun, then why should they be frightened by stricter gun laws or longer waiting periods?
+If these are the intentions of people purchasing the gun, then why should they be frightened by stricter gun laws that ban the Purchase AR15 rifles?

 The answer is that they shouldn’t be, especially when said laws and restrictions have a chance of increasing the safety of the general public.